ABOUT THE FESTIVAL

 Living at the edge of the Arctic Circle, in a country famous for its wild weather, active volcanoes and stunning moon-like landscapes, Icelanders have developed a unique relationship with the darkness that covers the country for much of the year, and in it, found a seemingly endless capacity for creativity.

 There is a strong sense of community at the festival which we take great pride in, with events of various sizes hosted across a handful of venues across the city.
 Many authors and guests return every year, extending their stays to explore the surrounding countryside.
-In 2022 we managed to persuade the northern lights to appear in spectacular fashion, which we enjoyed from the cosy and welcoming venue Kjarvalsstofa - with its panoramic views of the city.
+In 2022 we managed to persuade the northern lights to appear in spectacular fashion, which we enjoyed from the cosy and welcoming venue Kjarval - with its panoramic views of the city.
 In 2023 main events will be held at the beautiful church Fríkirkjan, which sits next to Reykjavík’s iconic town pond.

 Iceland Noir is a literature festival celebrating darkness in all its forms, held in Reykjavík at the darkest time of year.
-Founded by internationally bestselling Icelandic authors Ragnar Jónasson and Yrsa Sigurðardóttir, the festival started as a celebration of Crime Fiction in 2013.
+Founded by internationally bestselling Icelandic authors Ragnar Jónasson and Yrsa Sigurðardóttir, the festival started as a celebration of crime fiction in 2013.
 Although the name has stayed the same, the festival has evolved and grown and we now welcome writers from all genres, and our programme now includes events exploring darkness in film and television through screenings and panels.

 What brings everything together is the theme of darkness. . .